toumorokoshi/sprinter/ROADMAP.md

 -------

 This page highlights Sprinter's roadmap to reach 1.0 release.
-Currently sprinter as at version 0.4
+Currently sprinter is at version 0.4

 ### 0.5
 Remove use of sudo as much as possible